Movie Trailers: Teasing or Spoiling?

 By showing so much of what to expect from their motion pictures, has the industry turned the subtle art of teasing into spoiling or is this their response to audiences’ doubts and a need to know that they will definitely laugh or be terrified before spending money at the box office?
 Since many reviews now come with a “Spoilers-Free” or “With Spoilers” disclaimer, it is fair to assume that many still want to be surprised and that a return to the pre-’90s approach could avoid walking into a movie with that weird déjà-vu feeling on what’s supposed to be Opening Night!

 Trends that emerged in the 2010s actually seem to be pointing in that direction.
 After some unfortunate mishaps like Tom Hanks’ Castaway trailer that notoriously showed some of the movie’s final scenes, a new, almost spoiler-free, marketing could be seen as the latest shift in a series that movie advertisement has gone through.
 The fact that moviegoers now mostly watch trailers online, often on their phone, also changed the rules of the marketing game.
+If you love watching movies of different languages download movie subtitles from online and watch along with it.

 People’s attention span has been on a constant decline in the 21st century where attention-grabbing trailers that both entice and leave a lasting impression in a matter of seconds are a must.
 Without fully going back to that deep dramatic voice from the ’80s that’d open every trailer with “in a world where…” or “this is a man who…” There is hope that the 2010s will be referred to as the time where trailers were teasing and not spoiling.